veikman/dmote-keycap/doc/jig.md

   number in your `bowl-radii` and to the actual width of any sandpaper strips you already have lying around.
 Minor differences won’t matter.

+The jigs shown in the image above were made with `lein run --jig-mode --jig-lanes 3 --paper-width 22`.

 ### Printing

 Sanding blocks are commonly made of cork or rubber to help make a smooth